johncookds/johncookds.github.io/_posts/2020-06-14-How-many-layers-to-train.markdown

 # Parameter Drift

 If we look below at the base parameter drift for purely the classifier we see much greater parameter drift for just the classifier training than the others.
-Granted this is oftly crude and highly dependent on intialization and learning rate, but possibly it suggests that too much is being required of the classifier when it is being used as the sole trainable parameter.
+Granted this is oftly crude and highly dependent on intialization(although multiple runs were tested) and learning rate, but possibly it suggests that too much is being required of the classifier when it is being used as the sole trainable parameter.

 <div>